 4. Identifying and Prioritizing Stakeholders

-• Role: Leaders identify key stakeholders and prioritize engagement efforts based on their influence and interest.
+Leaders should take the initiative to identify and prioritize stakeholders based on their influence and interest.

 5. Resolving Conflicts